-- Use the term centuries to describe how long ago an event occurred. - Ask and begin to answer questions about events e.g. When?
+- Use dates and place some key events in a broad chronological framework. - Use the term centuries to describe how long ago an event occurred. - Ask and begin to answer questions about events e.g. When?
 Whathappened?
 Whatwasitlike.?
 Why? - Understand some ways we find out about the past e.g. using artefacts, pictures, stories and websites - Choose and use parts of stories and other sources to show understanding of events - Communicate understanding of the past in a variety of ways - Identify different ways that the past is represented, e.g. fictional accounts, illustrations, films, song, museum displays